rTreutlein/nl2pln_demo/README.md

 There are also 2 demos you can run with the following commands demo1 and demo2:

-demo1 demonstrates how using this system can improve upon pure language models. by generating a simple statment + query that the llm gets wrong.
+**demo1** demonstrates how using this system can improve upon pure language models. by generating a simple statment + query that the llm gets wrong.

-demo2 demonstrates how we can use this system to understand the results of our query. by generating a slightly more complex scenario and showing how the results of the query contain a full proof trace.
+**demo2** demonstrates how we can use this system to understand the results of our query. by generating a slightly more complex scenario and showing how the results of the query contain a full proof trace.

 Other commands:

-debug: enables debug mode which prints out more information
+**debug**: enables debug mode which prints out more information
-llm: enables llm mode which also queries the llm with the same text for comparison
+**llm**: enables llm mode which also queries the llm with the same text for comparison
-inference: after adding new knowledge we generate inferences by forward chaining, this shows the results of the inference
+**inference**: after adding new knowledge we generate inferences by forward chaining, this shows the results of the inference
-exit: exits the program
+**exit**: exits the program